1878 Macedonian rebellion: Events

 The revolution of Olympus began in Litochoro on 19 February 1878 led by Kosmas Doumpiotis extended to the surrounding areas and drowned in blood by the Ottomans, with its tragic epilogue being the destruction of Litochoro on March 4 of that year.
 In the revolution of Litochoro, which was the forerunner to the uprisings across Macedonia, participated bodies from all the regions of Western and Central Macedonia, as well as Eastern Macedonia (mainly from Meleniko).

 The uprising began on Mount Vourinos led by Anastasios Picheon.
-On 18 February 1878, rebels from different parts of western Macedonia formed, in the Vourinos settlement, the "Provisional Government of Macedonian province of Elimeia" seeking the abolition of the Treaty of San Stefano and the Association of Macedonia with Greece.
+On 18 February 1878, rebels from different parts of western Macedonia formed, in the Vourinos settlement, the "Provisional Government of Macedonia", under president E. I. Korovangos, seeking the abolition of the Treaty of San Stefano and the Association of Macedonia with Greece.
 In the summer of 1878, about 15,000 armed men escalated a guerrilla war in the mountains of Western Macedonia from Kozani to Monastir.
 The revolutionaries of Western Macedonia had no help from the Greek state.

 In northern Macedonia, rebellions went as far as Veles, where the chieftain Katrakos was acting with 50 men.
 After the suppression of the uprising, many Velesians were forced to resort to Thessaloniki.
 The revolt ended in the winter of that year due to bad weather and lack of organization.